 COVID-19 (Coronavirus) - People with the COVID-19 virus have had a wide range of symptoms reported - ranging from mild symptoms to severe illness.
 The virus is spread person-to-person between people within close contact (about 6 feet) via respiratory droplets produced when an infected person sneezes or coughs, and these droplets are inhaled into the lungs of by people who are nearby.
-(Please see Appendix 12 for complete Pandemic/Influenza plan.)
+(Please see Appendix 12 for the comprehensive Education Affiliates Pandemic Plan.)